AxtonGrams/terraform-provider-wiz/docs/resources/integration.md

 ### Required

 - `name` (String) The name of the integration.
 - `type` (String) Type of integration action.
-The following are implemented: AWS_SNS, JIRA, PAGER_DUTY, SERVICE_NOW, WEBHOOK.
+The following are implemented by the provider: AWS_SNS, JIRA, PAGER_DUTY, SERVICE_NOW, WEBHOOK.
     - Allowed values:
         - AWS_SECURITY_HUB
         - AWS_SNS